Bengali food in Darjeeling

 You will need to enter through rows of cars parked just outside its entrance.
 A big board outside proudly displays 'Bengali Meals'.
 The dining area is not big.
 There are two sections, one on the right of the reception (only two tables with windows facing the road) and another on the left with about six tables.

 The food served is quite nice and in large portions.
 You can get fish, chicken, mutton or even egg meals... and all very reasonably priced.
-I tried the mutton meal (in September 2014) which comprised of rice or roti, alu sheddo (mashed potato), daal, mutton curry, fried papad, two types of vegetables, curd, pickle, and onions with green chilly.
-The cost was only Rs.
-110/- plus tax and I could not finish it.
+I tried the mutton meal which comprised of rice or roti, alu sheddo (mashed potato), daal, mutton curry, fried papad, two types of vegetables, curd, pickle, and onions with green chilly.
+The cost was very reasonable and I could not finish it.

 Mahakal Restaurant Seating